Coupler Position Optimization and Channel Estimation for Flexible Coupler Antenna Aided Multiuser Communication: System Model

 where $i_{\mathrm A,m}$ is the current at the $m$th active antenna, and $\mathbf i_{\mathrm C,m}\in\mathbb C^{N\times 1}$ collects the currents of the associated $N$ couplers.
 Equating \eqref{eq:vCm_load} and \eqref{eq:vCm_network} gives

 where

-is the local precoding/beamforming vector of the $m$-th FC antenna.
+is the local precoding/beamforming vector of the $m$-th FCA antenna.
 We refer to $\mathbf w_m(\mathbf p_m)$ as the mechanical beamforming vector, since its beamforming weights can be reconfigured through adjusting the coupler positions, $\mathbf p_m$.
-Stacking the mechanical beamforming vectors of all FC antennas gives the following block-diagonal mechanical beamforming matrix,
+Stacking the mechanical beamforming vectors of all FCAs gives the following block-diagonal mechanical beamforming matrix,